textpattern/textpattern-toolbelt/README.md

 ### Step 11: Verify archives

-Verify archives have been built correctly.
+Open thhe temporary build location and verify archives have been built correctly.
 Decompress them to check.

 ### Step 12: Build release on GitHub

 Prepare a release for version `x.y.z` on GitHub:
 * Set the tag to just the vanilla version number `x.y.z` along with any required `-beta` or `-rc` suffix.
-* Ensure the target select box is `main`.
+* **Vital**: Ensure the target select box is `main`.
 * Use the same tag name for the release Title, but prefix it with a lower case `v`.
 * Attach archives and SHA256 checksums.
 * If it's a beta or release candidate, ensure the `Pre-release` checkbox is set.